yoctoproject/vscode-bitbake/README.md

 ## Testing

-Bitbake and Yocto docs are required for some features to work, They need to be fetched before testing and development:
+BitBake and Yocto docs are required for some features to work.
+They need to be fetched before testing and development:
 ``` sh
 npm run fetch:docs
 ```